 Hornady Lock N Load Auto-Progressive Reloading Press

-|Hornady’s Lock N Load is a progressive five-station press that utilizes the company’s patented quick tool change system that allows the reloader to quickly change out dies without removing the entire tool head.
-The Lock N Load AP is capable of handling any cartridge from 25 ACP through the largest Magnum rifle cartridges.
-This press is has the ability to load your favorite caliber at a pace of 500 rounds per hour.|
+|Hornady’s Lock N Load is a progressive five-station press that utilizes the company’s patented quick tool change system, allowing the reloader to quickly change out dies without removing the entire tool head.
+This press can load your favorite caliber at a pace of 500 rounds per hour.
+The Lock N Load AP can handle any cartridge from 25 ACP through the largest Magnum rifle cartridges.

-|If there is a downside to the Hornady Lock N Load, it is that a seasoned hand loader will have to get used to the half stage operation mentioned previously.
-However the quality of the machine will allow anyone to get over this hump with relative ease by the time you load your first 50 rounds.
-A first time reloader or someone just moving into a progressive for the first time will not notice this, but anyone who has run a Dillon or other progressive press by feel will notice it right away.|
+|If there is a downside to the Hornady Lock N Load, a seasoned hand loader will have to get used to the half stage operation mentioned previously.
+However, the quality of the machine will allow anyone to get over this hump with relative ease by the time you load your first 50 rounds.
+A first time reloader or someone just moving into a progressive for the first time will not notice this, but anyone who has run a Dillon or other progressive press by feel will see it immediately.

 The only other concern to this Hornady Press is the inability to tackle the truly large calibers like the 50 BMG and exotic rounds based on this case.
 However, that is a small price to pay for such an innovative machine.